SønderjyskE Damehåndbold: History

 SønderjyskE was created as a club for the whole region of South Jutland as it was obvious that it was impossible to create elite teams able to compete in the top leagues on the former basis of city teams.
 The men's football team used to be solely based in the city of Haderslev under the name Haderslev FK.
 In 2004 all the elite teams in football, ice hockey and handball merged into SønderjyskE, enabling the clubs to represent not only a city but the whole region of South Jutland (Sønderjylland), which drew more attention to the teams from sponsors, fans and media and made it easier to keep talents in South Jutland.
 In 2006 TM Tønder Håndbold withdrew from the project, when the team moved their home matches to Sønderborg, because they believed the team had come too far from their roots in Tønder.

+In the 2010–11 season the team were relegated, but they were back again for the 2012-13 Damehåndboldligaen.

 The team was relegated in the 2013-14 season after finishing last in the regular season.
 For the 2015-16 season they were back in the league, but they were relegated again after only a single season without winning even a single point.

 In August 2017, the club inaugurated the women's team's new home ground in Arena Aabenraa, Aabenraa.

 In the 2022-23 season the team was promoted again.